anurag6301/farmers-portral/README.md

 # farmers-portal

-online portal for farmers to upload their sell and buyer can direcly contact to the farmer to buy their stuff.
+Online portal for Farmers to upload their sell and buyer can direcly contact to the Farmer to buy their stuff.

 # description

-i will add it later...
+The FARMER’S PORTAL web portal is created to help bring together all local vendors.
+We want to help make each stronger individually as a collective whole by providing simple lines of communication, logistics and support within the relationship of producers to buyers and producers to producers & essentially creating an online farmers market that offers consistent connection between all producers and buyers.
+The main motive of the project is to sell local and buy local.

 # installation